dyne/tomb/README.md

 bluetooth devices to make the transport of data safer: one always needs both the tomb and the key, plus its password, to access it.

-The tomb script takes care of several details to improve the security of tombs in everyday usage: adopting PIN entry for passwords, facilitating the storage of backup keys using image steganography, listing open tombs and selectively closing them, warning the user about their size and last time they were used, etc.
+The tomb script takes care of several details to improve user's behaviour and the security of tombs in everyday usage: secures the typing of passwords from keyloggers, facilitates hiding keys inside images, indexes and search a tomb's contents, lists open tombs and selectively closes them, warns the user about free space and last time usage, etc.

 # How secure is this?

 Death is the only sure thing in life.
 That said, Tomb is a pretty secure tool especially because it is kept minimal, its source is always open, and its code is easy to review with a bit of shell script knowledge.

 All encryption tools being used in Tomb are included as default in